 Normally, academic dismissal is permanent unless, with good cause, students reapply and are accepted under special consideration for readmission.
-The student may submit a written request for readmission using the Request for Readmission to College Form to the Registrar who will present this form to the Academic and Student Affairs Council.
+The student may submit a written request for readmission using the online Request for Readmission to College Form to the Registrar, who will present this form to the Admissions and Standards Committee.
 The form must be submitted prior to the beginning of the semester for which the student is requesting to return.
-The student who is readmitted must obtain a 2.0 grade point average the semester reinstated and maintain a 1.5 GPA in each subsequent semester.
+The student who is readmitted must obtain a 2.0 grade point average the semester reinstated and in all subsequent semesters.